sergiodxa/sergiodxa.com/content/tutorials/upload-images-in-remix-apps.md

 import { useEffect, useState } from "react";
 ```

 Now, let's use them in an action function.
-We will use `unstable_parseMultipartFormData` instead of `request.formData()` to parse the request body, this way we can use an upload handler to save the uploaded files.
+We'll use `unstable_parseMultipartFormData` instead of `request.formData()` to parse the request body, allowing us to use an upload handler to save the uploaded files.

-As our upload handler we'll compose `unstable_createFileUploadHandler` to save the files to disk and `unstable_createMemoryUploadHandler` to let any other FormData entry to be kept in memory.
+As our upload handler, we'll compose `unstable_createFileUploadHandler` to save the files to disk and `unstable_createMemoryUploadHandler` to keep any other FormData entry in memory.

-The return of our action will be a JSON with the list of files we just uploaded, including the name and the URL.
+The return of our action will be a JSON object with the list of files we just uploaded, including the name and the URL.

 ```ts
 export async function action({ request }: ActionFunctionArgs) {